skratsch-solutions/skratsch-solutions.github.io/_posts/2024-06-21-disaster-recovery-planning-lessons.markdown

 ---
 layout: post
 title: "Resilience in the Face of Disaster: Effective Recovery Planning for Businesses"
+excerpt: "Hurricanes.
+Floods.
+Fires.
+Tornados.
+Natural disasters remind us that we can't control everything.
+What we can control is how we prepare in advance and how we respond afterward."
 date: 2024-06-21T00:00:00.0000000-04:00
 categories:
     - business